 PI: Reed Stevens

 ELAC was a longitudinal study of young children’s learning and practices across settings that was funded by the Learning in Informal and Formal Environments (LIFE) Center, a NSF Science of Learning Center.
 The ELAC team of researchers collected video data of naturally occurring interactions across families (homes, yards, parks, zoos, stores) and classrooms (classrooms, gyms, playgrounds, parks).
-Danielle analyzed both phases of data of the same children over time, first in the preschool phase when children were ages 2-4, and then the early-elementary phase when children were ages 6-8.
-She also designed and collected the early-elementary phase data, incorporating participant-collected video and reflection-interviews in addition to ethnographic-video recordings of naturally occurring activity.
-Danielle authored and co-authored multiple conference papers and presentations.
-Her dissertation focuses exclusively on the ELAC project, as do several manuscripts currently in preparation.
+Teo analyzed both phases of data of the same children over time, first in the preschool phase when children were ages 2-4, and then the early-elementary phase when children were ages 6-8.
+Dr. Keifert also designed and collected the early-elementary phase data, incorporating participant-collected video and reflection-interviews in addition to ethnographic-video recordings of naturally occurring activity.
+Teo authored and co-authored multiple conference papers and presentations and wrote a dissertation focused exclusively on the ELAC project along with several manuscripts currently in preparation and published journal articles.

-In her writing, Danielle has developed a conceptualization of inquiry as a members’ pheonomenon.
+In her writing, Teo has developed a conceptualization of inquiry as a members’ pheonomenon.
 This conceptualization of inquiry captures a range of young children’s activity in families, shedding light on the diversity of sensemaking resources that children draw upon to better understand their world.
-She has also developed methods for tracing sensemaking practices within families, and has developed ways of capturing diverse forms of interaction (sensemaking practices, activities, demonstrable values) in relation to each other.
+Dr. Keifert has also developed methods for tracing sensemaking practices within families to build understanding of family culture, and has developed ways of capturing diverse forms of interaction (sensemaking practices, activities, demonstrable values) in relation to each other across settings as young children draw upon family inquiry practices in preschool classrooms.
 This works helps explore how children come to experience the world in particular ways.
-In her ongoing work, Danielle is tracing sensemaking practices from home to school settings to better understand how children attempt to recruit their preschool teachers to engage with them in familiar forms of inquiry.
+Teo’s current efforts on the project focus on conceptualizing a unit of analysis for understanding how family practice are and are not supported in preschool interactions (article under review).